placebeyondtheclouds/pikvm-zero2w-eth/README.md

 oled (Reset/R) --- Pi (Pin 18) GPIO 24
 oled (OLEDCS/OC) --- Pin 24 (GPIO 8 CE0)

 By default the display is set to SPI mode.
-To set the display to I2C mode, remove resistor R1.
+To set the display to I2C mode, remove resistor R1 and set the address with RO (default is 0x3D).
 OLED module I2C bus wiring:

 | OLED | RPI GPIO     | DS1307 |
 | ---- | ------------ | ------ |